-Apple's Buying Power And The Woman Who Named It
+Apple's Scary Buying Power And The Woman Who Named It

 But Kavanaugh went further.
 He said Apple could also be sued by app developers, most of whom are forced to fork over a big percentage of their potential revenue, "on a monopsony theory."
 Over the last couple years, this obscure economic term — monopsony — has popped up in courtrooms, newspapers, magazines, academic journals, and the halls of government.

 If the idea of monopoly were Beyoncé, then monopsony would be Solange.
 They're close sisters, yet their styles are pretty different.
-And while only one of has been famous for a long time, the other one seems to be getting a lot of attention more recently.
+And while only one of them has been famous for a long time, the other one seems to be getting a lot of attention more recently.

 What does this term actually mean?
 And where does it come from?
 The story is actually pretty fascinating.